pedramktb/go-gimpl/CONTRIBUTING.md

 First off, thank you for considering contributing to go-gimpl!
 It's people like you that make go-gimpl such a great tool.

-## Code of Conduct

-This project and everyone participating in it is governed by our Code of Conduct.
-By participating, you are expected to uphold this code.
-Please report unacceptable behavior to the project maintainers.

 ## How Can I Contribute?

 ### Reporting Bugs